 Our research

-Our laboratory focuses on the modeling of human endocrine pancreas development, this can be achieved with the use of pluripotent stem cells, and differentiation protocols towards the endocrine lineage.
-This technique – in combination with the genome-editing capabilities of the CRISPR/Cas9 technology – and "omics" approaches, allows the molecular characterization of human genetics variants in this pancreas development.
+Our lab specializes in modeling human endocrine pancreas development through the use of pluripotent stem cells and differentiation protocols steered towards the endocrine lineage.
+By merging this approach with the genome-editing power of CRISPR/Cas9 technology and comprehensive "omics" methodologies, we can decode the molecular characteristics of human genetic variants in pancreatic development.

 Current projects